 Let’s learn what is Preposition?

-What is preposition?
+What is the preposition in the English language?
 A very common question for all of us.
 In this session, we have discussed the details of prepositions along with a lot of examples.

-An animated video is also part of this session for better understanding!
+An animated video is also a part of this session for your better understanding!

 Let us see, details of preposition along with Preposition Examples.

 Now, keep all the books together.
 Take an apple and keep on it.
 If your friend asks you where is the apple?
 What do you reply to him?
 You will simply say, the apple is kept on the book and your friend will understand the location of the apple.

 Now, if you remove ‘’on’’ from the above sentence, it will become, ‘’apple is kept – the table’’.
 Now, can you understand where is the apple?
 No, because the word ‘’on’’ is missing and the sentence will be divided into two parts:

 2) the book.